A Protest Against Forgetting: The Paintings of Jim Falck

 September 22 – November 18, 2015

-Afterwards, he embarked on a personal journey as a full-time painter and divided his time between home and abroad, creating work in artist residencies in Portugal, Spain, Italy, and Mexico.
-These paintings speak to the power of travel to excite the spirit and inspire the imagination.
+After retiring Falck embarked on a journey as a full-time artist and divided his time between home and abroad, creating work in artist residencies in Portugal, Spain, Italy, and Mexico.
+The artist’s paintings convey a passion for travel and a lust for life.
 With his death in October 2013, a collection of his personal artwork was donated to NDSU in his memory and an endowment was created in his name.
-This exhibition is a celebration of the life and work of Jim Falck and his legacy of lifelong commitment to the visual arts.
+Curated by Christian Gion, this exhibition is a celebration of the life and work of Jim Falck and his legacy of lifelong commitment to the visual arts.

 HOURS + CONTACT